Fast facts on parsley

-Using herbs and spices like parsley in cooking is a great way to boost flavor and look of a dish without adding sodium, but also a way to provide additional nutrients and health benefits at the same time.
+Using parsley in cooking is a great way to boost the taste and improve the look of a dish without adding extra sodium, or salt, to the meal.
+Parsley can also provide nutritional benefits to the bones and immune system.

-The following possible health benefits have been associated with the consumption of parsley:
+The following possible health benefits have been linked to consuming parsley.

 3) Improving bone health

-Low intakes of vitamin K have been associated with a higher risk for bone fracture.
-Adequate vitamin K consumption (which parsley provides in just 10 sprigs) improves bone health by acting as a modifier of bone matrix proteins, improving calcium absorption and reducing urinary excretion of calcium.4
+Low vitamin K intake has been associated with a higher risk of bone fracture.
+Consuming an adequate amount of vitamin K may improve bone health by improving calcium absorption and reducing the excretion of calcium in the urine.

-Fresh chopped parsley has a spicy, peppery flavor and pairs well with potatoes, tomato-based sauces, poultry dishes, grain-based salads, seafood, Mediterranean flavors and egg dishes.
+Fresh chopped parsley has a spicy, peppery flavor and pairs well with:

 - Add chopped parsley to any homemade salad dressing.